guangyaodou/Feedback_Prize_Effectiveness/README.md

 # Feedback_Prize_Effectiveness

 A model which classifies argumentative elements such as Lead, Position, Claim, Counterclaim, Rebuttal, Evidence, and Concluding Statement as "effective," "adequate," or "ineffective." based on essays written by U.S. students in grades 6-12.
+The Kaggle competition can be found [here](https://www.kaggle.com/competitions/feedback-prize-effectiveness/overview).

 ### Installation and Dependencies:

 We recommend using conda environment to install dependencies of this library first.
 Please install (or load) conda and then proceed with the following commands:

 ```
 conda create -n dl_project python=3.9
 conda activate dl_project